Quantum Knots and New Quantum Field Theory: Examples of quantum knots

 Then we have that (\ref{m15a}) is equal to

 where we have used (\ref{m9}).
-We see that (\ref{m16}) is just the knot invariant (\ref{m6}) of a trivial knot.
-Thus the knot in Fig.1 is with the same knot invariant of a trivial knot and this agrees with the fact that this knot is equivalent to a trivial knot.
+We see that (\ref{m16}) is just the knot invariant (\ref{m6}) of the unknot.
+Thus the knot in Fig.1 is with the same knot invariant of the unknot and this agrees with the fact that this knot is topologically equivalent to the unknot.

 Then let us derive the Reidemeister move 1.
 Consider the diagram in Fig.2.
 We have that by (\ref{m12}) the definition (\ref{m14}) for this diagram is given by:

 where $W(z_1,z_3)$ represent a piece of curve with initial end point $z_1$ and final end point $z_3$ which has no crossing.
 When Fig.2 is a part of a knot we can also derive a result similar to (\ref{m18}) which is for the Reidemeister move 1.
 This shows that the Reidemeister move 1 holds.